Khujand

 Kairakkum reservoir is about 20 km drive east from Khujand and is called often the “Sea of Tajikistan” by the locals.
 It is the largest reservoir in the Ferghana valley and has many Soviet type sanatoriums or resorts on all sides of it.
 Some of the places have stayed in the Soviet era but others have been recently upgraded and renovated to fulfill the needs of today and are also suited for foreign tourists.

-How to reach Khujand
+Travel to Khujand

 1. There is a border crossing point to Uzbekistan about 1-hour drive northwest called Oybek, open 24/7 and is the easiest way to reach Tashkent which is actually only 100 km away.